 When you partner with organizations such as Pharmacy Development Services (PDS) and Live Oak Bank, you are choosing to do what it takes to win in an unfair game.
 You no longer have to make due with whatever prescriptions come through the door.
 If you know where to look there are countless opportunities to make a substantial profit in your independent pharmacy.
 Continue reading “Busier or More Profitable: Which Would You Rather Be?”

 In light of recent price increases of the life-saving device, Epi-pen, there are discussions happenings throughout the media and across industry message boards about lower cost or generic alternatives available to consumers.
-This situation puts independent pharmacies in a unique position to offer patients valuable information on available Epi-Pen alternatives options.
+This situation puts independent pharmacies, as healthcare destinations, in a unique position to offer patients valuable information on Epi-Pen alternatives.

 Patients that are lucky enough to have health insurance that covers the cost will likely never see the significant price increase, but those without coverage may have trouble affording $600-$650 prices of the Epi-pen.
 If a cash paying patient comes in and asks about alternatives or the reimbursement information for Epi-pen you have a few different options you can share.